-I have not, in any selection committee that I have been on, or have ever heard from any recruiter that this simple attempt at trying to label the person ever went wrong.
+I have not, in any selection committee that I have been on, or ever heard from any recruiter, that this simple attempt at trying to label the person ever went wrong.
 As long as you’re not putting in the wrong person’s name, you’re fine.
 No one is going to knock you.
 But, you want to try to give a title that is, again, likely to be the person actually reading the cover letter.

 Great.
 So, are there any common cover letter mistakes that you would caution applicants to avoid?

-So, for example, if I’m applying to one accounting firm, the resume may say “John Smith’s resume” and the last place that they applied to.
+For example, if I’m applying to one accounting firm, the resume may say “John Smith’s resume” and the last place that they applied to.
 So, make sure that the file name says your first name, last name and resume or cover letter.
 That’s the best way to do it.